tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 outliers and pathologies such as ice rings, beam-stop shadows, anisotropy etc. is minimal to non-existent.
-If the R-factors calculated are more than ~5% higher than those calculated by your favourite refinement package, you are probably safer sticking with pre-calculated maps for now.)**
+If the R-factors calculated are more than ~5% higher than those calculated by your favourite refinement package, you may be safer sticking with pre-calculated maps for now.)**

-If your MTZ file contains experimental amplitudes (F/sigF), then a set of live sigma-a weighted crystallographic maps will be generated directly from the combination of these with phases calculated from the atomic model.
+If your MTZ file contains experimental intensities (I/sigI) or amplitudes (F/sigF), then a set of live sigma-a weighted crystallographic maps will be generated directly from the combination of these with phases calculated from the atomic model.
 Unlike with the pre-calculated maps, any changes to the atomic model automatically triggers a recalculation of all live maps.
 This happens in the background, with minimal effect on graphical performance other than a slight pause when the visualisation of the new maps is loaded in.

 *(NOTE: live updating can be toggled  using the "Live crystallographic map calculation" checkbox that appears on the "Sim settings" tab when a live dataset